 - With the added genes of the Miniature Poodle, the Cavapoochon exhibits a coat that can be red, apricot, cream, black/tan/white, black, black and white, sable, black and tan and white/apricot, white/red.

-- The Cavapoochon has an extensive lifespan of 20 years, while the Cavachon lives 10-15 years.
+- The Cavapoochon has an extensive lifespan of 20 years, while the Cavachon as mentioned in the first paragraph lives 13-17 years.

 - Such a diverse gene pool is said to lead to congenital defects and unpredictable personality traits, but this is still debatable with this new hybrid.